-As voice technology grows in popularity brands will need to ensure any communication they have with consumers hits the right note.
+As voice search technology grows in popularity brands will need to ensure any communication they have with consumers hits the right note.

 Amid the rising popularity of voice-controlled devices, including Amazon’s Alexa and Google Home, brands have jumped on the voice bandwagon, coming up with their own ‘skills’. (what Amazon calls voice-driven apps on the Alexa platform) and even, in the case of Burger King, using an ad to trigger voice searches on a viewer’s computer.

 Voice offers a new and innovative way to reach consumers that technologically advanced brands can take advantage of.

 Domino’s Pizza, for example, sees voice as a way to sell more pizza and so has enabled customers to order directly through Alexa using voice.

-Google claims 20% of mobile search queries submitted via its app are already done using voice.
+Google claims 20% of mobile search queries submitted via its app are already done using a voice search.
 Meanwhile, comScore estimates 30% of searches will be done without a screen by 2020.
 That will have a big impact on search results and therefore SEO strategy.

-Instead of consumers seeing a long list of results and being able to pick the most suitable one, most voice results will probably serve up just one answer.
+Instead of consumers seeing a long list of results, and being able to pick the most suitable one.
+Most voice results will probably serve up just one answer.

-When typing, people input queries such as ‘weather’, but in voice, they might ask ‘do I need an umbrella today?’.
-That offers more context and therefore more chance for brands to show up relevant content, but that requires a change of approach.
+When typing, people input queries such as ‘weather’, but through voice search.
+They might ask ‘do I need an umbrella today?’.
+This offers more context and therefore more chance for brands to show up relevant content.
+But that requires a change of approach.

 SOURCE: Marketing Week